 Creating a website involves more than just using a web editor to design your web page.
 There are a few preliminary steps that you need to complete before you even start up Dreamweaver, such as registering a domain name and finding a web host.
 If you're new to creating websites, I recommend that you read How to Start / Create Your Own Website: The Beginner's A-Z Guide before continuing, otherwise you may end up confused as we proceed through this tutorial, since I will assume you have done those 2 things.
 Explanations of the meaning of a "domain name" and "web host" are also given in that article.
 Don't worry, you can easily come back to this article when you've finished reading the beginner's guide.

 At the very minimum, you will need the following:

 Since this is a Dreamweaver tutorial, you will of course need the Dreamweaver CS5.5 software itself.

-Unfortunately, if you have a version of Dreamweaver earlier than CS3, such as Dreamweaver 8, you will not be able to follow any of the above tutorials unless you upgrade, since they use features not present in those early versions.
+Unfortunately, if you have a version of Dreamweaver earlier than CS3, such as Dreamweaver MX or 8, you will not be able to follow any of the above tutorials unless you upgrade, since they use features not present in those early versions.